Legacy custom objects handbook

-The Custom Objects API lets you define a new object type in Zendesk, then create objects from the new object type.
-The API stores your objects in the Zendesk infrastructure.
-You can also use it to define and manage relationships with other objects, including native Zendesk objects like tickets and users.
+The Legacy Custom Objects API lets you define a new legacy object type in Zendesk, then create legacy objects from the object type.
+The API stores your legacy objects in the Zendesk infrastructure.
+You can also use it to define and manage relationships with other objects, including standard Zendesk objects like tickets and users.

 The API consists of the following resources:

-- object types - templates for creating custom objects
+- legacy object types - templates for creating custom objects

-- object records - instances of custom objects
+- legacy object records - instances of custom objects

-- relationship types - templates for creating relationship records
+- legacy relationship types - templates for creating relationship records

 - relationship records - instances of relationships between two object records

-- jobs - batch operation jobs for object records and relationship records
+- jobs - batch operation jobs for legacy object records and legacy relationship records

 key attribute and a